justinjest/python-essentials/lessons/06Data Cleaning and Validation with Pandas.md

 ### Using regular expressions with Pandas

  Pandas [Series.str](https://pandas.pydata.org/pandas-docs/stable/reference/series.html#string-handling) provides a variety of methods which access or manipulate the values of a Series as strings.
 Many of these methods support regular expressions.
 All of the examples below assume you have imported `pandas as pd`.
 The [Series.filter](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.filter.html#pandas.Series.filter) method also supports regular expressions.
+The methods available with `Series.str` are different from those provided by the builtin `str` type.

  #### Using `replace`